gvwilson/sensibleadventures/nardica/nardica.md

 for people around the harbor who remembered her parents.
 She pushed the toolbox back into place and slung her toolbag over her shoulder, tucking the bent reciprocating rod into it and snugging the drawstring tight.
-Three quick steps and a practiced leap took her over the railing onto the dock.
+Three quick steps and a practiced leap took her over the railing onto the pier.
 As she raced toward shore,
 she felt the weight of life on the *Guinevere* lift from her shoulders.

 The Antarctic summer didn't have days or nights, but ships and ports kept their rhythm under the endless mid-morning sun.
-A pair of old women were awake early to scrape barnacles off long strips of plastic they had hung off the docks months before.
+A pair of old women were awake early to scrape barnacles off long strips of plastic they had hung off the piers months before.
 The tweaked barnacles' shells glittered with tiny particles of metal they had filtered out of the water.
 Ground down and incinerated,